 What’s the finishing point of your story?

-A successful series such as Riverdale has multiple series, and numerous episodes within each series.
-But you don’t start filming a series unless you know where your story is going to finish up at the end of it all.
+A successful series such as Riverdale has multiple seasons, and numerous episodes within each season.
+But - as a general rule - you don’t start filming a series unless you know where your story is going to finish up at the end of it all.

 Where is your story going to leave your characters?
 It’s often easier to think about the end of your story before contemplating the beginning.